Carlo Giacomini

-Carlo Giacomini (Sale, 29 November 1840 – Torino, 5 July 1898) was an Italian anatomist, neuroscientist, and a professor at the University of Turin who also made significant contributions in anthropology and embryology.
+Carlo Giacomini (29 November 1840 – 5 July 1898) was an Italian anatomist, neuroscientist.
+He was a professor at the University of Turin and also made significant contributions in anthropology and embryology.
 He worked with the physiologist, Angelo Mosso (1846-1910), which led to the first recording of human brain pulsations.
 Giacomini vein, a lower limb vein, and the band of Giacomini, a band of uncus gyri parahippocampalis he discovered in 1882, and the Giacomini vertebrae are named after him.

 He contributed anthropological research regarding differences among human races, and also took an interest in teratology linked to the various cases.

 Early life

+He was born on 29 November 1840 in Sale.
 He graduated in medicine and surgery in 1864 at the University of Turin.
-In 1866 he was a volunteer doctor in the Third Italian War of Independence and later in the Franco-Prussian War in 1870.
+In 1866, he was a volunteer doctor in the Third Italian War of Independence and later in the Franco-Prussian War in 1870.
 In 1868, he became anatomical area at the Institute of the same university.
 In 1874, he succeeded Prof. Giovanni De Lorenzi as professor of anatomy after Lorenzi's death.
-In 1880, he became full professor.
+In 1880, he became a full professor.